 Clicky

-The K9 Shop will soon open a franchise location in E. Northport
+The K9 Shop has opened a franchise location in East Northport

 |

-This will be The K9 Shop’s fourth location, second franchise operation, and the very first one on the North Shore.
+This is The K9 Shop’s fourth location, second franchise operation, and the very first one on the North Shore.

 “Ive been a customer quite a while now,” said Michael Charity, 68, of St. James, a newly minted K9 Shop franchisee.
 “I love the product.
 Dogs do very, very well on raw food.
 I’ve had dogs on kibble that were always sick and at the vet, ear infections, skin problems.